TrevorJA/TrevorAmestoy.com/_posts/2023-07-07-Rodinov_regime_shift_and_epic_pluvial_in_DRB.md

 ---
 title: 'Rodionov Regime Shift Detection Algorithm and the "Epic Pluvial" in the Delaware River Basin'
 date: 2023-07-07
-permalink: /posts/2023/03/RodinovRegimeShifts/
+permalink: /posts/2023/RodinovRegimeShifts/
 tags:
-  - QPPQ
+  - DRB
   - Python
+  - Climate
-  - PUB
+  - Regime
 ---

 In their 2013 publication, Pederson et al. try to answer the question posed by the title: [*Is an Epic Pluvial Masking the Water Insecurity of the Greater New York City Region?*](https://journals.ametsoc.org/view/journals/clim/26/4/jcli-d-11-00723.1.xml?tab_body=fulltext-display)